nicKondratiev/e-auto-react/README.md

 # e-auto.ge 🚙

 I've always wanted to develop a filtering system similar to the one used by myauto.ge.
-Throughout this project, my primary focus was on data filtering, efficient routing, effective state management, maintaining a clean architecture, and crafting reusable code.
+Throughout this project, my primary focus was on data filtering, efficient routing & pagination, effective state management, maintaining a clean architecture, and crafting reusable code.

 ![App Screenshot](./pngs/readme_first.png)
 ![App Screenshot](./pngs/searhResults.png)